Triplel40/Lance_Lincoln/README.md

-# Linear_Monitor
-Page for Twilio Terms

-Privacy Policy
+# Privacy Policy

-Effective Date: June 8, 2026
+**Effective Date:** June 18, 2026

-This Privacy Policy describes how the Linear Irrigation Monitor SMS Notification Service collects and uses information.
+This Privacy Policy describes how Lance Lincoln collects and uses information for the purpose of sending SMS notifications related to irrigation equipment operation and monitoring.

-Information Collected
+## Information Collected

-The service collects and stores phone numbers for the sole purpose of sending SMS notifications related to irrigation equipment operation and monitoring.
+Phone numbers are collected and stored solely for the purpose of sending SMS notifications regarding irrigation equipment status and operation.

-Use of Information
+## Use of Information

-Phone numbers are used only to deliver automated SMS notifications, including:
+Phone numbers are used only to deliver SMS notifications, including:

-    Irrigation system start notifications
+* Irrigation equipment start notifications
-    Irrigation system stop notifications
+* Irrigation equipment stop notifications
-    System status notifications
+* Equipment status notifications
-    Equipment monitoring alerts
+* Equipment monitoring alerts

-Information Sharing
+## Information Sharing

-Phone numbers and personal information are not sold, rented, shared, or disclosed to third parties for marketing purposes.
+Phone numbers and personal information are not sold, rented, or shared with third parties for marketing purposes.

-Information may be disclosed only when required by law or necessary to operate the SMS delivery service through authorized providers.
+Information may be disclosed only when required by law or as necessary to provide SMS message delivery through authorized service providers.

-Data Security
+## Data Security

 Reasonable measures are taken to protect stored information and prevent unauthorized access.

-Message Frequency
+## Message Frequency

-Message frequency varies depending on equipment operation and system events.
+Message frequency varies depending on equipment operation and monitoring events.

-Message and Data Rates
+## Message and Data Rates

-Standard message and data rates may apply according to the recipient’s wireless carrier plan.
+Standard message and data rates may apply according to the recipient's wireless carrier plan.

+## Consent

+Recipients must provide consent before receiving SMS notifications.

+## Opt-Out

+Recipients may opt out at any time by replying STOP to any message.

-Contact Information
+## Contact Information

-For questions regarding this Privacy Policy or the SMS notification service, contact the system administrator.
+Questions regarding this Privacy Policy may be directed to Lance Lincoln.

-Changes to This Policy
+## Changes to This Policy

 This Privacy Policy may be updated periodically.
-Continued use of the service constitutes acceptance of any updates.
+Continued participation in the notification program constitutes acceptance of any revisions.

+---

-Terms and Conditions
+# Terms and Conditions

-Effective Date: June 8, 2026
+**Effective Date:** June 18, 2026

-By receiving SMS notifications from the Linear Irrigation Monitor SMS Notification Service, you agree to these Terms and Conditions.
+By receiving SMS notifications from Lance Lincoln regarding irrigation equipment operation and monitoring, you agree to these Terms and Conditions.

-Service Description
+## Service Description

-This service provides automated SMS notifications regarding irrigation equipment operation and monitoring.
+SMS notifications are used to provide information regarding irrigation equipment operation and monitoring.

 Messages may include:

-    Equipment start notifications
+* Equipment start notifications
-    Equipment stop notifications
+* Equipment stop notifications
-    System status notifications
+* Equipment status notifications
-    Equipment monitoring alerts
+* Equipment monitoring alerts

-Consent
+## Consent

-Recipients must provide consent before receiving SMS notifications from this service.
+Recipients must provide consent before receiving SMS notifications.

-Message Frequency
+## Message Frequency

 Message frequency varies depending on equipment activity and operating conditions.

-Message and Data Rates
+## Message and Data Rates

-Standard message and data rates may apply based on your wireless carrier plan.
+Standard message and data rates may apply based on the recipient's wireless carrier plan.

-Opt-Out
+## Opt-Out

-Recipients may stop receiving messages at any time by notifying the system administrator and requesting removal from the notification list.
+Recipients may stop receiving messages at any time by replying STOP to any SMS message.

+Recipients may rejoin the notification list by contacting Lance Lincoln and providing consent again.

-Service Availability
+## Service Availability

-SMS delivery is dependent on third-party telecommunications providers and is not guaranteed.
+SMS delivery depends on third-party telecommunications providers and is not guaranteed.
 Delays or failures in message delivery may occur.

-Limitation of Liability
+## Limitation of Liability

-The service is provided on an “as-is” basis without warranties of any kind.
-The operator shall not be liable for damages resulting from delayed, failed, or undelivered notifications.
+Notifications are provided on an "as-is" basis.
+Lance Lincoln is not responsible for losses, damages, or expenses resulting from delayed, failed, or undelivered notifications.

-Changes to Terms
+## Changes to Terms

 These Terms and Conditions may be updated periodically.
-Continued participation in the service constitutes acceptance of any revised terms.
+Continued participation in the notification program constitutes acceptance of any revised terms.

-Contact Information
+## Contact Information

-Questions regarding these Terms and Conditions should be directed to the system administrator.
+Questions regarding these Terms and Conditions may be directed to Lance Lincoln.

+### SMS Disclosure

+By providing consent to receive SMS notifications:

+* You agree to receive automated SMS notifications regarding irrigation equipment operation and monitoring.
+* Message frequency varies.
+* Message and data rates may apply.
+* Reply STOP to opt out.
+* Reply HELP for assistance.